 The CryptO'pinion?

 I doubt Teenage Queen is something I'll return to but that's possibly more to do with my lack of interest in cards and gambling?
 The artwork is stunning and the user interface works a treat so I'm sure the poker aspect will appeal to all interested?
-Don't get me wrong, it's a good cards game but not really my cup of tea.
+Don't get me wrong, it's a good card game but not really my cup of tea.

 Right from the start, it looks great but the audio might creep you out!